AJRepo/backupinator/README.md

 ### Notes

 See the License file for copyright terms.
 Use of this script is at your own risk.
 Linux/Unix does not ask "if you meant to do that" and there are "rm -rf" commands in this script if you choose to use the -d flag.

-Use the "-n" flag for a "dry run" to see a list of commands of what will happen.
+Use the "-n" flag for a "dry run" to see a list of commands of what will happen plus -l to keep the log file for review.
+Highly recommended for the first run.

 The default location for ksh on Ubuntu is /usr/bin/ksh.
 The default location for ksh93 on OpenNAS (FreeBSD) is /usr/local/bin/ksh93.